Automattic/wp-calypso/client/components/sidebar-navigation/README.md

 #### How to use:

 Put the component in your `Main` component, and wrap it around any components you want it to display as its children.
-It relies on [screen-title](/client/lib/screen-title) being set in your controller.
+It relies on the [`document-head`](/client/state/document-head) Redux subtree, whose fields you can set through the [`DocumentHead`](/client/components/data/document-head) component.
 It handles detecting the selected site.

 ```js
 var SidebarNavigation = require( 'components/sidebar-navigation' ),